What Are Enoxaparin (Lovenox) Injections?

 (ee-NOX-ah-peh-rin)

-Enoxaparin (Lovenox), or low molecular weight heparin, is an anticoagulant.
+Enoxaparin (Lovenox®), or low molecular weight heparin, is an anticoagulant.
 Anticoagulants are medications prescribed specifically to prevent and treat the formation of clots within blood vessels, also called thrombosis.

 Enoxaparin is given by a subcutaneous injection.
-A subcutaneous injection is an injection into the tissue just below the skin.
+A subcutaneous injection is an injection (shot) into the tissue just below the skin.
 The injections can be given in the legs, arms or abdomen.
 It comes in a vial or pre-filled syringe form.

 Special Instructions

-- Do not use after the expiration date on the bottle / package.
+- Do not use after the expiration date on the bottle/package.
 Vials expire 28 days after opening.

 - Keep this medication out of the reach of children.